Search by Keyword

 George Martin remembers originally favoring McCartney as the leader, being that he had the most melodious singing voice, but also contemplating Lennon as well.
-But knowing that The Beatles had become a well established act with a great local following as a four piece unit, and that each of them sang lead throughout their “stage act” having a personal following, he decided that the band should not be “tinkered with.”
+But knowing that The Beatles had become a well established act with a great local following as a four piece unit, and that each of them sang lead throughout their “stage act,” each having their own personal following, he decided that the band should not be “tinkered with.”

-So, the name of the group did not become “Paul and The Beatles,” and therefore did not have only one lead singer.
+So the name of the group did not become “Paul and The Beatles,” and therefore did not have only one lead singer.
 This may have been unconventional, but The Beatles were anything but conventional anyway.
-Therefore, right from the first album, each member of the band sang lead on at least one song.
-As Ringo Starr had acquired the lead singing duties for the song “Boys” from former drummer Pete Best, this therefore became his lead vocalist debut on the first Beatles album.
+Right from the first album, each member of the band sang lead on at least one song.
+As Ringo Starr had acquired the lead singing duties for the song “Boys” from former drummer Pete Best, this became his lead vocal debut on the first Beatles album.

 Their first number one hit on the Billboard pop charts was Dixon’s arrangement of the Gerry Goffin & Carole King classic “Will You Love Me Tomorrow.”
 For the flip side, Dixon had the girls sing his arrangement of his own self-penned song, “Boys” which was co-written by his new songwriting partner Wes Farrell.
 The Shirelles’ next number one single, “Soldier Boy,” was co-written by Dixon and Scepter’s founder Florence Greenburg.